Create Your plugin

 Debugging your compiled plugin (C++, Objective-C, …)

-After the Stream Deck application launches the plugin, you can attach to it in Xcode or Visual Studio.
+After the Stream Deck application launches the plugin, you can attach the debugger to it in Xcode or Visual Studio.
 When implementing your own plugin, you should create and debug your plugin in the folder

 ~/Library/Application Support/com.elgato.StreamDeck/Plugins/ (macOS) and in the folder